 COPIES OF RECORDINGS AVAILABLE.

 Oral arguments are recorded for the convenience of the court.
-Copies of a recording may be purchased from the administrative services office of the court.
-Recordings are also available on the court's website www.cafc.uscourts.gov free of charge.
+Recordings are available on the court's website, www.cafc.uscourts.gov, free of charge.

 OPEN TO PUBLIC.

 Unless held in camera, oral arguments are open to the public.
 Those in attendance whose attire or behavior reflects adversely on the dignity of the proceedings will be asked to leave.

 ORAL ARGUMENT ON MOTIONS.

 Oral argument is ordinarily not granted on motions.
 See Federal Rule of Appellate Procedure 27(e).